The Mission of the Board of Directors

 17. Regular Attendance of Non-Directors at Board Meetings

-The General Counsel and/or the Secretary are the only non-directors generally present at each Board meeting for its duration.
+The Chief Legal Officer and/or the Secretary are the only non-directors generally present at each Board meeting for its duration.
 The officers who compose the senior management attend meetings for operational, financial and related presentations.
 Other officers attend on an invitation basis for presentations or other purposes.

 18. Board Access to Senior Management